15 questions for your wedding photographer

 There are a lot of studios that don’t create contracts for their wedding photography clients.
 You should require a contract from your photographer that details what services they will be providing, pricing, termination resolution terms, etc. A contract is created for your protection, and for the wedding photographer’s protection.
-It is best to hire a photographer that will create a contract with you, and be wary of photographers that “don’t typically create contracts for clients.”
+It is best to hire a photographer that will build a contract with you, and be wary of photographers that “don’t typically create contracts for clients.”

 While it is unlikely that the photographer happens to get ill on your wedding day, there is still a chance.
 It is crucial that the photography studio does something to take care of the situation in case of illness.
-Lin and Jirsa Wedding Photography has three equally skilled master photographers (Pye, Chris and Justin) that can take over in case someone is sick.
+Lin and Jirsa Wedding Photography has three equally skilled master photographers (Pye, Chris, and Justin) that can take over in case someone is sick.

 Lin and Jirsa Wedding Photography carries general business, equipment and liability insurance.

-Another factor in how your pictures will look is the style of post production that the studio employs, that is to say they do post produce your images.
-Be extremely careful, as many studios don’t post produce your images; rather they give them to you unfinished and straight from the camera.
+Another factor in how your pictures will look is the style of post production that the studio employs.
+That is to say, they do post-produce your images.
+Be extremely careful, as many studios don’t post-produce your images, rather they give them to you unfinished and straight from the camera.
 In this situation, you are not receiving a finished and professional product.

 Unique to Lin and Jirsa Wedding Photography is a Post Production Catalog.
-While we specialize in timeless post production techniques, we allow each and every client to select which styles of post production they like, which we use to then post produce their images.
+While we specialize in timeless post production techniques, we allow each and every client to select which styles of post production they like which we use to then post-produce their images.

-Our studio uses top quality camera bodies (5D Mark II) along with the finest quality L lenses from canon.
-Click here to see exactly what’s in Our Photography Toolbox.
+Our studio uses top quality camera bodies (5D Mark II) along with the finest quality L lenses from Canon.
+Click here to see what’s in Our Photography Toolbox.
 While wedding photographers don’t necessarily need the best of the best, it is important to have a good set of equipment.
 Make sure your photographer has at least the following items along with backups.
 Nothing would be worse than for the photographer to miss half of your weddings because his camera or lens broke, and he didn’t have a spare.

 We have prepared a list of must have equipment that we believe a professional wedding photographer should have.
 This is a bare minimum list, so be wary of any wedding photographer that doesn’t have these items.